 |Programs Dates||Credits||Course Prerequisite|

-BIOL 110 or at least one other life science course
+BIOL 110 or one other life science course

 This three-week summer session course is taught entirely in Tanzania during the first summer session at Penn State.
 Students will examine the regional ecology, human-environment interactions, and conservation of natural resources.
 In addition to lectures and discussions, this exceptional opportunity allows students to participate in guided walking and driving safaris, participate in guided field research contributing to long term datasets and research projects in both pastoral and agricultural ecosystems.